CM Footnotes (CMF) - Use Case - How to Manage Footnotes on Articles Posted on Your Site

 While editing the post/page find the metabox CM Footnote - Disables on the right dashboard.
 Then check the option Disable Footnotes on this post/page.
 You can uncheck this option when you need the footnotes to be displayed again on that post/page.
 And you can see there a message that says this post type is ON in plugin settings.

-2) And the opposite - some post/page types can be disabled in plugin options for displaying footnotes, but you can enable it on the definite post/pages.
+2) And the opposite - in the plugin settings some post/page types can be disabled for displaying footnotes, but you can enable it on the definite post/pages.

-While editing the post/page find the metabox CM Footnote - Disables will have another option - Enable Footnotes on this post/page.
+While editing the post/page the metabox CM Footnote - Disables will have another option - Enable Footnotes on this post/page.
+Check this option to display the footnotes on that post/page.
 You can uncheck this option when you need the footnotes not to be displayed again on that post/page.
 And you can see there a message that says this post type is OFF in plugin settings.

 Footnote Link and Backlink